Belan-Mihail/cooking-blog/README.md

 - The main section of the page displays a form with various fields for updating the profile.

 ## Create Profile Page

 - The page consists of three sections: header, main section and footer.
 The footer and header sections are standard for the entire site.

+- The main section of the page displays a form with various fields for creating post.

+## Contact Page

+- The page consists of three sections: header, main section and footer.
+The footer and header sections are standard for the entire site.

-- The main section of the page displays a form with various fields for creating profile.
+- The main section of the page displays a form with various fields for creating message.

+## Thanks Page

+- The page consists of three sections: header, main section and footer.
+The footer and header sections are standard for the entire site.

+- The main section of the page is notification of sending a message and buttons to return to the main page and to write a new message

 ### Wireframes